Rinaldo (opera): Modern revivals

 The opera reached Australia in 1999, at the Sydney Opera House under Patrick Summers, and was performed there again in July–August 2005 under Trevor Pinnock, with Michael Chance as Rinaldo.
 The new century saw a number of performances across Europe, including an appearance at the Göttingen International Handel Festival in 2004, with Nicholas McGegan conducting Concerto Köln.
 This production was well received by the public, but was criticised by Jochen Breiholz of Opera News for poor staging, indifferent singing and a substandard performance from the orchestra.

-Zurich Opera's 2008 production, directed by Jens-Daniel Herzog and conducted by William Christie, threw aside all convention by representing the action in a 21st-century airport lounge and conference centre, with Rinaldo dressed in a double-breasted navy blazer and needing a drink.
+Zürich Opera's 2008 production, directed by Jens-Daniel Herzog and conducted by William Christie, threw aside all convention by representing the action in a 21st-century airport lounge and conference centre, with Rinaldo dressed in a double-breasted navy blazer and needing a drink.
 "Characters go up and down on-stage escalators, and the set spins to show various areas of the lounge and terminal.
 There is a dissection of a small, white furry animal, a large snake, some allusions to Bond girls and character transformations.
 The Christians pull guns on the Muslims at a signing ceremony".
 It was, wrote Associated Press critic Ronald Blum, "outrageous – and entertaining".
 A concert version of Rinaldo was given at the 2009 Edinburgh Festival, by the Bach Collegium Japan conducted by Masaaki Suzuki, with the Japanese soprano Maki Mori as Almirena.

 During the opera's tercentenary year in 2011, the Glyndebourne Festival mounted a new production directed by Robert Carsen, designed by Gideon Davey, and conducted by Ottavio Dantone with the Orchestra of the Age of Enlightenment in the pit.
 The production is set in a school where Rinaldo is a student, initially the victim of bullying, who enters into the world of the Crusades.
-The Glyndebourne Festival Opera brought a semi-staged version of this production to the 2011 Proms.
+The Glyndebourne Festival Opera brought a semi-staged version of this production to the 2011 BBC Proms.